tannerhorton/mapping_USGS_data/README.md

-# Mapping United States Geological Survey Earthquake Data
+# Mapping US Geological Survey Earthquake Data
 Visualize USGS data that will allow them to better educate the public and other government organizations using leaflet.

 ## Background